Cancer and Sleep

 Having cancer can create major sleep disruptions, affecting the ability to fall asleep and stay asleep through the night.

 It is estimated that half of all people with cancer have sleep problems.
-Some studies have found even higher numbers of sleep disturbances with nearly 70% of women with breast and gynecologic cancers having symptoms of insomnia.
-The rate of disrupted sleep appears to be even higher in patients with advanced cancer, reaching up to 72%.
+Some studies have found even higher numbers of sleep disturbances depending on the type and stage of cancer.

 - Pain or discomfort caused by a tumor or by treatment

 - Gastrointestinal or urinary problems caused by cancer or its treatment

 - Struggling to sleep during hospital stays

 - Stress, anxiety, and depression that can result from having cancer

 - Infection and fever, as a result of reduced immune function during chemotherapy

 - Cough or difficulty breathing

 - Disrupted sleep schedule resulting from daytime fatigue and napping